How to Safely Detox From Methadone

 Acute withdrawal happens from the first 30 hours and peaks within the first three days.
 The acute phase typically lasts for 10 days before tapering.
 During the acute phase, methadone withdrawal symptoms may be severe and unpleasant:

 • Day one to three: Methadone is a long-acting opioid, meaning withdrawal does not occur as quickly as other opioids.
-Initial withdrawal symptoms reach a critical point from day three because the substance takes longer to wear off.
+Initial symptoms reach a critical point from day three because the substance takes longer to wear off.

 2. Post-Acute Withdrawal